Contact information

 Education

 I obtained my BSc in biological and earth sciences at the Université Saint Joseph in Beirut in 2006.
-Following a brief spell at the École Normale Supérieure in Paris, I completed my MSc in applied physiology at the University of Oxford followed by an MPhil in bioenergetics at the University of Cambridge.
+I completed my MSc in applied physiology in 2008 at the University of Oxford followed by an MPhil in bioenergetics at the University of Cambridge.
 In 2009, I was awarded a Clarendon scholarship to pursue my DPhil studies in clinical neurology at the University of Oxford.
 Since 2014, I have held various postdoctoral appointments at Bristol, Oxford, Southampton and Oslo.
 I joined the Queen’s college at the University of Oxford in 2017 as lecturer of neuroscience.

 Funding